d-smith/notes/aws/security-specialty/05-infrastructure-security.md

 * Import key pair (remove the mime BEGIN PUBLIC KEY and END PUBLIC KEY lines)
 * Now provision you instance, select the key pair you've uploaded via the public key import
 * ssh in using your private_key.pem
-* can't just import a public key into KMS - KMS is symmetric
+* can't just import a public key into KMS - KMS is for symmetric encryption only

 ## Using KMS with EBS